alejandroniculescu/alejandro.github.io/_posts/16-JAN-18-Hello-World.md

 Make sure I don't get lost in algorithms.
 I.e. one can spend years perfecting an algorithm and lose sight of efficient implemementation

-Work on a product I beleive in
+Work on a product I believe in

 Try to blog more.
 Journey of coding perhaps?